-Firefox is a good tool to search for text in a PDF, however, it cannot Find & Replace as it is a PDF viewer at most.
+Firefox is a good tool to search for keywords in a PDF; however, it cannot find and replace as it is at most a PDF viewer.
 If you have such a demand for a PDF editor, the next online tool may be helpful.

 This is an all-around internet-based PDF converter that can easily convert, merge, split, and remove PDF pages.
 Regarding how to search for words in a PDF, PDFdu can quickly and easily find them, replace the content as needed, and finally create a new PDF.
-Here’s the guide to searching for words in a PDF:
+Here’s the guide to finding keywords in a PDF:

-Step 1: Type the URL on the search bar;
+Step 1: Type the URL in the search bar;

 Step 2: Upload your PDF document to the workstation and enter the text you need to search for in the Find Text box, then type in the content you need to replace the selected text in the box Replace With;